privacygmail cleanupemail security

 Privacy violations:

-• Actively sells your data - Business model based on data monetization
+• Actively sells your data: the business runs on data monetization

-• Scans purchase receipts - Extracts transaction information
+• Scans purchase receipts: pulls out transaction information

 What they collect and sell: